Murmur (Marvel Comics): Fictional character biography

 Murmur became a member of Alpha Flight while the team was being heavily influenced by the Canadian government.
-One of her main duties is to mentally control the powerful beast known as Sasquatch, believed to be former Alpha Flight member Walter Langowski.
+One of her main duties is to mentally control Sasquatch, believed to be former Alpha Flight member Walter Langkowski.
 During one of her first missions, against the criminal organization known as Zodiac, she lost control of Sasquatch.
 Murmur and some of her teammates were briefly mind controlled by Mesmero.
-Though she broke free, she couldn't take control of Sasquatch in time and he injured her.
+Though she broke free, she could not take control of Sasquatch in time and he injured her.
 Manbot sedated Sasquatch.

 Murmur joins the team to kidnap Wolverine for the supposed murder of the ex-Alpha Flight member Box.

 The team meets up with Wolverine on a heavily forested road near an abandoned gas station.
-Murmur and Sasquatch, with Wolverine, investigate the hopping form of a man, who was the powerful mutant, Sauron.
+Murmur and Sasquatch, with Wolverine, investigate the hopping form of a man, who turns out to be the powerful mutant Sauron.

 Wolverine summons help and a fight break out between the two teams.
 It concludes on peaceful terms, due to the willingness of teammate Flex who wanted to talk instead of battle.
 Also, Alpha Flight is unsure of the motives behind the fight, as they have uncovered discrepancies.

-The mind-controlling leader of Alpha Flight, Jeremey Clarke, died in a battle with the criminal organization known as Zodiac.
+The mind-controlling leader of Alpha Flight, Jeremey Clarke, died in a battle with the criminal organization Zodiac.
 Murmur was shot in the leg by Zodiac members and was sidelined from action for some time.

 Powers and abilities

-Murmur has been de-powered during M-Day.
-Her mind control ability allowed her to control the minds of others by touch.
-They are completely under her control and obey her verbal commands.
-Puck immediately fell asleep when Murmur touched him and used her power.
-She also has been shown to free people that were under Mesmero's control.
-She also demonstrated that she could directly kill a person using her power.